 “You should get some rest.
 It’s late.
 I’ll look after him and…”

 He could only shake his head.
 She wasn’t even listening to him.
 “I’ll check on you both in a few.
 Do get some sleep.”

 Marissa heard the door click as the old man left, never bothering to look at him.
 All she could do was gaze at Kaleb who managed to shift back into his human form.
 Even in his sleep he looked troubled.

 She was tired and fought to keep her eyes open but as the minutes ticked on, she found it impossible to do so.

 The next morning, she awoke in the room Mr. McCormick had given her.
 Sadly, she was still in feline form and she stunk of wet fur.

 Kaleb could shift back in unconsciousness but she still couldn’t figure it out.
-She didn’t know how she shifted to begin with.
+She didn’t know how she shifted, to begin with.

 That dilemma could wait until another time.
 Right now, she wanted a long shower and food.

-Slipping out the room, Marissa wandered down the hall towards the room where Kaleb lay.
+Slipping out of the room, Marissa wandered down the hall towards the room where Kaleb lay.
 Before everything else, she wanted to make sure he was okay.

 When she poked her head inside, she saw that his bed was empty.
 Injured men shouldn’t be walking about.
 Did Mr. McCormic authorize this?
 Why would he?
 Then again he was a grown ass man and didn’t need permission to walk around, regardless if it was in his best interest or not.